Five years ago the answer to the question – will my phone work in Costa Rica? – was just a simple no.

 It would be impossible to even begin to list all of the things to look for in the fine print, but a couple of cautionary examples might help.

-On their standard plans T-Mobile charges $15 per MB of roaming data in Costa Rica.
-That’s Mega not Giga so an old rerun of “Friends” on Netflix will cost you $7,500.00 (yes…that’s seven thousand five hundred U.S. dollars not Costa Rican colones).
+One company charges $15 per MB of roaming data in Costa Rica.
+That’s Mega not Giga so an old rerun of “Friends” on Netflix will cost roughly $7,500.00 (yes…that’s seven thousand five hundred U.S. dollars not Costa Rican colones).
 Phone calls are $2.69 a minute and texts are $0.50 each.

 I met a gentleman in Playa Carrillo who said he’d shut down his U.S. based i-phone after seeing the bill for his first nine days of usage.
 The total was slightly over $3,000 and that didn’t even include the six or eight bucks data usage it cost him to view the bill online.